thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 :::

 ::: tip
-To do anything more than toggle programs into a machine with no stored programs in ROM, you will need to understand how to [Configure your IMSAI8080esp](../configure/) to load ROM images on startup, connect to Wi-Fi to access the Desktop UI, etc...
+To do anything more than toggle programs into a machine with no stored programs in ROM, you will need to understand how to [Configure your IMSAI 8080esp](../configure/) to load ROM images on startup, connect to Wi-Fi to access the Desktop UI, etc...
 :::